anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Every time you smile at someone, it is an action of love, a gift to that person, a beautiful thing.
+Quote: It's easier to resist at the beginning than at the end.

-By: Mother Teresa
+By: Leonardo da Vinci